Exclusive Q&A: The on-premises data centre is here to stay

 Recently we were able to conduct a Q&A with Scality chief product officer Paul Speciale to garner his thoughts on where cloud is going and how organisations will store their data in the future.

-The first thing that was brought up was the much discussed topic – is the on-premises data centre really dead?
+The first thing that was brought up was the much discussed topic – is the on-premises data center really dead?

 “Surprisingly, no. In 2016 and 2017, there was a noticeable shift toward public clouds in discussions with IT influencers and buyers.
 Public clouds promised so many advantages in rapid-start, time-to-deploy, reduced capital expenditures and just overall simplicity, that it was really hard to argue against,” says Speciale.